User-Experience-Research/User-Experience-Research-Prototype/README.md

 # Student Support Navigator

-An evidence-linked full-stack prototype for the North-western Medical and Science Institute (NMSI).
+An evidence-linked full-stack prototype for the North-western Medical and Science Institute.

 The project asks: